About the Podcast

 Have questions or comments?
 Please utilize our contact form.

-Julia Galef is a New York-based writer and public speaker specializing in science, rationality, technology, and design.
-She serves on the board of directors of the New York City Skeptics and co-blogs at Rationally Speaking along with Massimo Pigliucci.
-She has moderated panel discussions at conferences such as The Amazing Meeting, Skepticon, and the Northeast Conference on Science and Skepticism, and gives frequent public lectures to organizations including the Center for Inquiry and the Secular Student Alliance.
-Julia received her B.A. in statistics from Columbia in 2005, and after graduating spent several years as a research assistant for social science professors at Columbia, Harvard and MIT, including a year writing case studies on international economics for Harvard Business School.
+Julia Galef is a San Francisco-based writer and public speaker specializing in science, rationality, and design.
+She is currently President of the Center for Applied Rationality.
+Additionally, she serves on the board of directors of the New York City Skeptics, co-hosts their official podcast, Rationally Speaking, and co-writes the blog Rationally Speaking along with philosopher of science Massimo Pigliucci.
+She has moderated panel discussions at The Amazing Meeting and the Northeast Conference on Science and Skepticism, and gives frequent public lectures to organizations including the Center for Inquiry and the Secular Student Alliance.
+Julia received her B.A. in statistics from Columbia in 2005.Visit Julia's personal homepage at juliagalef.com

-Benny Pollak produces the Rationally Speaking Podcast and serves on the New York City Skeptics baord of directors, as well as the NECSS organizing committee.
-Benny realized he had always been a passionate skeptic in 2005 after listening to a "Skepticality" podcast interview with James Randi.
+Benny Pollak is the producer of the Rationally Speaking Podcast.
+In 2005 Benny realized he had always been a skeptic after listening to a "Skepticality" podcast interview with James Randi.
 Passionate about critical thinking, he found skepticism very much in synch with his interest in science and Objectivism.

 Benny makes a living as a V.P. in Equities Technology at Barclays Capital in New York City.